Code-Institute-Submissions/quiz-app/README.md

 Fix: After some investigation, it seemed that the problem was stemming from the fact the page was just showing and hiding elements - the score or counter was thus never refreshed.
 Verdict: I added a location.reload(); to a click event for the button "Home".
 This had the effect of restarting the game each time, with the user score and counter to 0.

-Problem: In order to style the page positioning, I used CSS flexbox.
+Bug: In order to style the page positioning, I used CSS flexbox.
 This had the effect of centre aligning the content both vertically and horizontally.
 However, as I was also using jQuery to show and hide sections, flexbox was using "display:none;" for styling, while jQuery was adding "display: none;" and "display:block;" to different sections.
-Solution: After experimenting with dev tools, I realized that this was causing the broken styling issue.
-To solve this I added another div that wrapped the content, so there would be a div enclosing each section which had an id showing which section - jQuery would use this.
+Fix: After experimenting with dev tools, I realized that this was causing the broken styling issue.
+Verdict: To solve this I added another div that wrapped the content, so there would be a div enclosing each section which had an id showing which section - jQuery would use this.
 Then for the styling, then was another div with the id "container".

 ### Deployment